CompareWirelessCarriers may earn a commission if you click on a link leading to another website.

 So you need to be really sure you like and want to own the phone you are buying from either store, otherwise, it’s probably better for you to buy the phone from Amazon.
 Amazon does not charge restocking fees if you open an unlocked phone up, and even use it, before deciding to return it.
-However, there are a few states where restocking fees are prohibited by law.
-If you live in AL, CO, HI, IA, MS, OH, OK, SC, or any other place where restocking fees are prohibited by law you can safely buy your unlocked phone from Target or Best Buy.
-It’s also important to note that if you are buying a prepaid phone from Best Buy, no matter the location, they do not charge a restocking fee for returns.

 Best Buy May Still Be The Best Place To Buy A Phone, But Only If You Know For Sure What You Want